isomerpages/nparks-heritagetrees/_tree-profiles/Pink Mempat (HT 2022 321).md

 <p>It is also the preferred local food plant for caterpillars of the Archduke (<a href="https://www.nparks.gov.sg/florafaunaweb/fauna/1/0/1011"><em>Lexias pardalis dirteana</em></a>).
 The adult of the Archduke lays its eggs singly on the undersides of leaves and when the caterpillars hatch, they emerge to feed on the leaves of the host plant.</p>

-<p>This beautiful Pink Mempat tree in East Coast Park has a girth of 2.2 m when it was endorsed as a Heritage Tree in 2022.</p>
+<p>This beautiful Pink Mempat tree in East Coast Park has a girth of 2.2 m when it was endorsed as a Heritage Tree in 2022.
+This tree is dedicated to the Ocean Network Express (ONE) for their contribution to the <a href="https://www.gardencityfund.gov.sg/">Garden City Fund</a>.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/2/8/2830">here</a>.</p>